Cayin RU6

 Design

 The M12 has a very clean design with no screen, just some LEDs to signal the data type and gain level.
 That can be explained by the automatic gain adjustment and the lack of DSP profiles.
-Its size is roughly 1/3 of the RU6 and feels quite a bit more compact and is a lot easier to stick to the back of the phone.
+Its size is roughly 1/3 of the RU6 making it more compact and is a lot easier to stick to the back of the phone.

-When it comes to the aesthetics and functionalities, also the presence of physical buttons for precise volume adjustment, the RU6 is way more user-friendly, especially for sensitive IEMs that need precise volume steps.
+When it comes to the aesthetics and functionalities, as well as the presence of physical buttons for precise volume adjustment, the RU6 is way more user-friendly, especially for sensitive IEMs that need precise volume steps.

 Performance

-Questyle’s current mode amping technologies performs extremely well, delivering a full and textured sound for sensitive IEMs.
+Questyle’s current mode amping technologies perform extremely well, delivering a full and textured sound for sensitive IEMs.
 Both brands excel in picturing the soundscape naturally, offering articulated and engaging midrange frequencies.

 Compared with the 3.5mm output on RU6 the M12 has the more textured treble, with transients captured nearly as good, yet the M12 is only half the price and 1/3 of RU6’s output power.